joatmon08/terraform-kubernetes/README.md

 backend deployment will exist in a different workspace entirely in order to separate cluster configuration from Consul deployment.

+Include __VCS Integration__ with the working
+directory to `consul`.
+Make sure you select
+__Include submodules on clone__ under the workspace's VCS settings.
+We don't have a Helm chart repository so its reference exists as a submodule.

-You'll need to specify variables in `variables.tf` within the Terraform Cloud workspace for the Consul deployment.
+Specify variables in `variables.tf` within the Terraform Cloud workspace for the Consul deployment.

 # Step 3: Deploy Vault